The Distribution of Metallicities in the Local Galactic Interstellar Medium: DERIVATION OF RELATIVE ISM METALLICITIES

-In Figure~\ref{fig:rank2}, we provide a plot analogous to Figure~\ref{fig:rank} showing the relative ISM metallicities derived from the linear fits that exclude the elements Ti, Ni, Cr, Fe, and B. The mean (and $\pm1\sigma$ standard deviation) of the values of $[{\rm M}/{\rm H}]_{\rm ISM}$ for this set of measurements is $+0.018\pm0.097$.
-Thus, the mean value is now slightly larger than zero (but still statistically indistinguishable from zero) and the standard deviation is now somewhat smaller compared to the previous set of results.
+In Figure~\ref{fig:rank2}, we provide a plot analogous to Figure~\ref{fig:rank} showing the relative ISM metallicities derived from the linear fits that exclude the elements Ti, Ni, Cr, Fe, and B. The weighted mean value of $[{\rm M}/{\rm H}]_{\rm ISM}$ for this set of measurements is $+0.009\pm0.010$, while the weighted standard deviation is 0.093 dex.
+The mean value, therefore, is now statistically indistinguishable from zero and the standard deviation is somewhat smaller compared to the previous set of results.
 As stated earlier, the typical uncertainty in the derivations of $[{\rm M}/{\rm H}]_{\rm ISM}$ is larger for the fits restricted to non-refractory elements.
-Consequently, the median of the uncertainty values (0.091 dex) is now similar to the standard deviation of the sample (0.097 dex).
+Consequently, the median of the uncertainty values (0.091 dex) is now almost identical to the weighted standard deviation (0.093 dex).
+From Equation (15), we find that the $\chi^2/\nu$ value for this set of measurements is $83.9/83=1.01$, indicating that there is essentially no measured variation in $[{\rm M}/{\rm H}]_{\rm ISM}$ beyond that which is expected from the observational uncertainties.
+(The probability of obtaining a worse value for the $\chi^2$ statistic in this case is 0.451.)
 The analog of Figure~\ref{fig:hist} for the metallicities derived from the restricted linear fits is shown in Figure~\ref{fig:hist2}.
-Here again, the mean and standard deviation of a Gaussian function fitted to the observed distribution are nearly identical to the sample mean and standard deviation.
-However, the reduced $\chi^2$ goodness-of-fit parameter is now much improved (1.45), and the observed distribution of relative ISM metallicities is noticably more regular.
+As in the previous case, the mean and standard deviation of a Gaussian function fitted to the observed distribution are consistent with the values determined directly from the sample.
+However, the distribution of $[{\rm M}/{\rm H}]_{\rm ISM}$ values for this set of results is now noticably more regular.

 Regardless of which set of derivations of $[{\rm M}/{\rm H}]_{\rm ISM}$ is considered, our results provide strong evidence for the chemical homogeneity of the interstellar gas in the solar neighborhood.
 Any metallicity variations present must be smaller than the typical measurement uncertainties.
 These results stand in sharp contrast to those presented by \citet{dc21}.
 Importantly, we see no evidence for very low metallicity gas \citep[such as that reported in][]{dc21} along any of the 84 sight lines in our sample.
 A detailed comparison between the metallicity derivations presented in this work and those of \citet{dc21} is provided in Section~\ref{subsec:comparison}.